 8.8 Revenue Neutrality Uplift Distribution Amount

 The Transmission Provider shall perform the following calculation for each hour of the Operating Day for each Asset Owner and Settlement Location to ensure that the Transmission Provider is revenue neutral in each hour of the Operating Day.
 The Transmission Provider shall calculate hourly summations to each Market Participant for all Asset Owners it represents and shall calculate daily summations as specified in the Market Protocols.
+The calculations below can result in residual amounts due to rounding.
+The Transmission Provider will sum up those residual amounts per Operating Day on an annual basis and will uplift the annual residual amounts to all of the Asset Owners as specified in the Market Protocols.

 Revenue Neutrality Uplift Distribution Amount =